lambdaclass/concrete/ROADMAP.md

    saturating ops if present, and trap preservation.
 Add a red-team fixture where an optimizer fold would erase a documented trap; that fixture must fail if the trap disappears.

+   Gate: `scripts/tests/check_int_arith_semantics.sh` (CI-wired, 14 rows).
+   STATUS (partial — NOT done): `Interp` and `SSACleanup` now route through `IntArith`; `EmitSSA`/`EmitBuiltins` still hold a PARALLEL hand-maintained arithmetic copy (0 `IntArith` references).
+The gate passes because the three views AGREE today — it proves agreement, not unification, so it is currently a regression net over a still-forked backend, not evidence the item is complete. #1 is done only when the backend derives checked-helper selection from `IntArith` and the parallel copy is deleted.

 2. Centralize type and policy predicates used across the pipeline.
    Today `isCopyType` / `isCopyTy`-style logic exists in multiple stages